 WWII would not have happened had the Allies followed "love thy neighbors policy."
-Germany had to sign the Versaille Treaty to pay 132 billion gold marks ($33 billion, but actual payment by 1932 was about $5 billion)" (The financial cost to the Allies (excluding Russia, and excluding human cost) was about $1 trillion in 1945."
+Germany had to sign the Versaille Treaty to pay 132 billion gold marks ($33 billion, but actual payment by 1932 was only about 1/6, $5 billion)" (The financial cost to the Allies (excluding Russia, and excluding human cost) was about $1 trillion in 1945."

 Import substitution is a move toward autarky.

 Rich countries invest in R&D.

 Only High income economies (per capita GDP > $12,000) invest in R&D.